Oat Flour Substitutes – 11 Best Alternatives From Baking Expert

 Additionally, amaranth flour is best served in baking bread or combined with almond or rice.

-Next, this is undoubtedly worth being on the list due to its rich nutrition of protein, vitamins, and fiber.
+Next, buckwheat flour is undoubtedly worth being on the list due to its rich nutrition of protein, vitamins, and fiber.

 Apart from gluten-free content, its distinctive toasty flavor is also another reason why it is the best replacement for oat flour.